digital-asset/daml-katacoda/fundamental-concepts/template-authorization/4_signatories.md

 signatory.
 Add the line

 <pre class="file" data-filename="daml/User.daml" data-target="append">
-  submit bob $ create User with username = alice, following = []
+  submit bob $ createCmd User with username = alice, following = []
 </pre>

-to the end of the scenario.
-As expected, the scenario fails and you get a missing authorization error:
+to the end of the script.
+As expected, the script fails and you get a missing authorization error:

 ![missing_authorization](assets/missing_authorization.png)